Total Beginners are Welcome!

 Many people begin using herbs in small steps – something for sleep, a cold or maybe a headache.
 As one continues on the herbal path of independent study, information is pulled from many sources.

-The end result is an herbalist with extensive information and skills but with a lack of systematic and thorough education in plant healing.
+The end result is an herbalist with extensive information and skills but with a lack of a systematic and thorough education in plant healing.
 There are many gaps in this approach.

-This 9 month course is designed to train Community Herbalists: people who are able to use the gifts of healing plants with their families, friends and local communities.
+This 9 month course is designed to train Community Herbalists: People who are able to use the gifts of healing plants with their families, friends and local communities.

 How Would You Summarize this Program?

 As this is a Foundations program, students are introduced to many branches of healing and herbal medicine.
 Resources for more in-depth study are made available throughout the course for each of the many topics presented.
-A brief over view of the topics introduced include:

 Who Would Most Benefit from this Program?

-In the past, many people who were new to herbs and healing successfully completed the course.
+In the past, many people who were new to herbs and the healing community successfully completed the course.